NickCrew/Alfred_SmallUtils/README.md

 # Alfred_SmallUtils
-Alfred workflows for small tasks that don't need their own repo
+Alfred workflows for trivial tasks and file management